Blog

 That’s it, my dear friend.
 You are all ready to make this kala chana recipe at home.
 It is one of the best Indian Vegetarian Recipes.
 It is perfect for an office lunch box too.
 So, grab all the ingredients because you are ready to make a delicious happy meal for yourself.

-If you like the recipe, please share the photo on Instagram and tag us too @marriedfriends.
-We love to see your recreation of our recipes.
+If you try this recipe, please share your reviews in the comment section below.
+Do share a photo on Instagram and tag us @thefearlesscooking.
+We love seeing your recreation of our recipes.

 Happy Cooking.